Exact Dutch Yellow | Chicago Cultural Center

 As an artistic duo that explores the physical and psychological effects of color, Luftwerk know that color theory, while rule-bound, is highly personal.
 Their large-scale, site-specific installations using projected video to explore relationships between material, form, and light maintain a strong focus on the subjective, which highlights the fleeting and context-specific nature of visual experience.
 In “Color Code,” they expand that inquiry by investigating color as a system of language and symbols, and a marker of emotion.

 Drawing on Goethe’s interpretation of color theory, “Color Code” consists of nine paintings—six-feet-by-six-feet colored squares—applied to the gallery’s walls.
 The paintings, using the International Morse Code system of dots and dashes to spell out “SOS,” are configured with a variation on complementary color patterns, creating a playful visual excursion.
 In this pattern, the color scheme maintains the consistency of complementary colors, but in a softer, more harmonious manner.
-Modest lightbox sculptures that mimic the code’s dashes, feature circular panels backlight by color shifting lights.
+Modest lightbox sculptures that mimic the code’s dashes, feature circular panels backlit by color shifting lights.

 In Goethe’s theory of color, different hues carry a physical and mental charge for the viewer.
 Yellow, for example, is imbued with brightness and joy, while red suggests grace and attractiveness, and might evoke feelings of dignity or gravity in a spectator.
 Goethe also thought of darkness as more than the absence of light, instead considering it an important component to provoking certain emotions.
 Black, for Goethe, was not simply the absence of color, but a color itself, and accordingly, the gallery walls have been transformed into a black canvas for “Color Code.”